-Whether you're interested in specific emotions, Children and Families' or Adults' social work, emotions in professional practice or organisations, or in exploring the most effective methods to research emotions we welcome you to come along to this World Café event.
-Hosted by Dr Louise O'Connor, Royal Holloway, University of London, and Dr Sara Carder, St Thomas University, New Brunswick, we very much look forward to seeing you in Munich!
+Whether you're interested in specific emotions, Children and Families' or Adults' social work, emotions in professional practice or organisations, or in exploring the most effective methods to research emotions we welcome you to come along to this event.
+Hosted by Dr Louise O'Connor, Royal Holloway, University of London, and Dr Sara Carder, St Thomas University, New Brunswick, we very much look forward to seeing you in Aberdeen.

 See detailed SIG aims below, If you are interested in researching emotions and like the sound of our aims, do join us.
 Email louise.oconnor@rhul.ac.uk or m.j.gibson.1@bham.ac.uk to join our membership list.
 We will give you access to an MS Teams channel where you can add your research interest and publications to share with the REMOSIG network.